Garvit150/Netflix-Clone/README.md

 # Netflix-Clone
-purely Created a Netflix Clone using Html and Css
+Purely Created a Netflix Landing page Clone using Html and CSS and A little use of JavaScript.